marionwalton/media-and-society/1_media.md

 ## Your media rituals

-Perhaps in the morning you checked your [social media](definitions.html#social-media) timelines for updates from friends on Instagram or to see new trends on Tiktok, or checked your browser for the news.
-Or maybe you prefer doing that between (or during) classes?
+Perhaps in the morning you checked your [social media](definitions.html#social-media) timelines for updates from friends on Instagram or checked your browser for the news.
+Or do you prefer to look for new trends on Tiktok with a friend?
 Possibly in the evening you settled down to watch a form of [mass media](definitions.html#mass-media), such as a television series on a broadcast or streaming platform.
 Probably, if you’re like most South Africans, the sound of a radio or podcast kept you company at some time in the day.

 It's very likely that you used a medium to communicate with others, perhaps an **aural medium** such as  the sound produced when you speak
 (or sing in the shower\!) or a **visual medium** such as your clothing, facial expressions, gestures or sign language.